Retirement Fund for Religious

 Please give to those who have given a lifetime.

 Traditionally, Catholic sisters, brothers, and religious order priests served for stipends that did not include retirement benefits.
 As a result, today, hundreds of religious communities are struggling to meet the retirement and health-care needs of aging members.
-Of 476 communities that provided data to the National Religious Retirement Office (NRRO), only 27 indicated they were adequately funded for retirement.
+Only four percent of the religious communities that provided data to the National Religious Retirement Office are adequately funded for retirement.
+Nearly half of them have 25 or fewer members, and many of these small communities are struggling to care for elder members.

 The Catholic bishops of the United States initiated the Retirement Fund for Religious in 1988.
-Since the launch of the collection, U.S. Catholics have donated over $900 million to the annual appeal.
+Since the launch of the collection, more than $1 billion has been distributed to religious communities.
+In 2025, 266 communities received assistance.

 Rising Costs

-The average annual cost of care for women and men religious past age 70 is estimated to be nearly $60,000 per person.
-Skilled care averages $90,700.
-The total cost of care for senior women and men religious in the United States has exceeded $1 billion annually for each of the last 16 years.
+The average annual cost of care for women and men religious past age 70 is estimated to be roughly $56,600 per person.
+Skilled care averages $96,000 per person.
+The total cost of care for senior women and men religious in the United States has exceeded $1.1 billion annually.

 Aging population

 During the early and mid-twentieth centuries, the Catholic Church in the United States experienced a surge in vocations to religious life, with numbers peaking in the mid-1960s.
 Care for elderly members was provided largely by younger ones.
 Over time, however, the number of vocations decreased while lifespans increased.
 The result is far fewer younger members available to support the retirement and eldercare needs of senior members.
-Currently, 71 percent of the religious communities providing data to the NRRO have a median age of 70 or older.
+Today, religious past the age of 70 outnumber religious younger than 70 by nearly three to one.

 For more information